camratchford/byoconfig/README.md

 from byoconfig import Config

 # Subclass the BaseVariableSource class
-# (unless you require the methods unique to FileVariableSource or EnvVariableSource classes)
 class MyVarSource(BaseVariableSource):
     def __init__(self, init_options):
         # Using an imaginary function 'get_external_data' in place of something like an http request or DB query